Sexuality

 Women, Sexual Health, and Cancer

 Many women affected by cancer worry about their sexual health.
 Sexual health is an important part of life.
 Sexual health is more than sex.
 It is the physical, psychological, emotional, and social aspects of sex.
 This article addresses some common questions about sexual health and cancer for women.
+The article may be useful for people born with ovaries and a uterus.

-Many men affected by cancer worry about their sexual health.
+Many men with cancer worry about their sexual health.
 Sexual health is an important part of life.
 Sexual health is more than sex.
 It is the physical, psychological, emotional, and social aspects of sex.
-How you see yourself, how your partner sees you, starting and maintaining sexual relationships and the importance of sex to your quality of life are all part of your sexual health.
-Cancer affects every man’s sexuality in different ways.
+This article addresses some common questions about sexual health and cancer for men.

 Vaginal Dryness and Painful Intercourse